 Lots of clamping in this next photo, I had to glue some areas.
 This was when I had already painted/washed this beauty also.
 It was coming along nicely.

-There was also an issue with the key holes.
+The key holes were boring and I didn’t have any keys.
 I searched and purchased multiple skeleton keys, but none fit.
 The locks were so rusted they would never be in working order.
-So I made molds to cover them with.
+So I made some pretty moulds to cover the holes.
 It worked perfectly! *Note to self: paint molds prior to gluing.*

 With some graphite color paint (AS) that I watered down, I painted sections at a time wiping off as I went along.
 This gave the finish the grayish-black color, leaving the grain to come through beautifully!